wpm/mycroft/README.md

 * __Recurrent neural network__

-  300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/)vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
+  300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) vectors are used to embed the text into matrices of size _sequence length × 300_, clipping or padding the first dimension for each individual text as needed.
   A recurrent neural network (either a GRU or an LSTM) converts these embeddings to a single vector which a softmax layer then uses to make a label prediction.